YA Weekend: Ignite the Sun by Hanna C. Howard

 This Week’s Reads

-Friday Face-Off: White
+Friday Face-Off: Glasses

 Welcome to The Friday Face-Off, a weekly meme created by Books by Proxy!
 Each Friday, we will pit cover against cover while also taking the opportunity to showcase gorgeous artwork and feature some of our favorite book covers.
 If you want to join the fun, simply choose a book each Friday that fits that week’s predetermined theme, post and compare two or more different covers available for that book, then name your favorite.
 A list of future weeks’ themes are available at Lynn’s Book Blog.